pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 ### Public model (interface) decoration

-For model classes that **are linq queriable** one needs to link the concrete (so the implementation) to the public interface via the `ConcreteType` class attribute:
+All model classes need to link their concrete type (so the implementation) to the public interface via the `ConcreteType` class attribute:

 ```csharp
 [ConcreteType(typeof(TeamChannel))]